 This community-gathering place from NYC ex-pats Nick and Sarah Suarez is an ideal spot for a rustic, wholesome dinner.
 Outfitted with gorgeous dark wood floors and furniture, Gaskins is the place to go for ambiance.
-With elegant entrees like the wood-roasted chicken with leek bread pudding, Gruyère, parsnip, and spinach, or the Cajun fish sandwich with catfish, cornmeal, remoulade, slaw, and arugula, Gaskins offers respite from the cold winter weather and the outside world.
+With elegant entrees like the seared duck breast with roasted sweet potato, Swiss chard, hummus, and pickled carrot, or the fried chicken sandwich with slaw, honey butter hot sauce, and kale salad, Gaskins offers respite from the cold winter weather and the outside world.
 Order a bottle of wine (or two) and spend the evening focusing on what really matters.

 Germantown — 2 Church Ave.
 518.537.2107

 An Albany fan favorite, New World Bistro Bar lives up to its name, serving a plethora of internationally inspired dishes at a variety of price points.
 Order everything from Saigon street-style fried calamari or a classic jerk chicken dinner.
 Flatbreads and sandwiches won’t have you swearing when the check arrives, and happy hour from 4–6 p.m.
 Mondays–Thursdays doesn’t hurt either.
 After dinner, catch a movie at Spectrum 8 Theatres just two doors down.